11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 GPS & Sports:

-For active users, the Bip 6 offers GPS with downloadable free maps, 140+ workout modes, and reliable route traces for runs and walks.
+For active users, the Bip 6 offers GPS with free downloadable maps, 140+ workout modes, and reliable route tracing for runs and walks.

 GPS uses more power, but the watch balances accuracy and battery well, and the exported workout files look tidy for later review in Zepp or third-party apps.